-Because working with a living species creates a dynamic research program in itself, there is never a shortage of new questions to answer.
-A couple of the latest micro-projects encompassed within this long-term coyote research are summarized below.
+Because working with a species in the wild creates a dynamic research program in itself, there is never a shortage of new questions to answer.
+A couple of the latest studies encompassed within this long-term coyote research are summarized below.

 BEHAVIORAL TESTING IN THE FIELD